Skip to main content

 Deep-Dive Questions

 Appendicular lean mass (ALM) is the muscle on your arms and legs, measured by DEXA.
 It matters because it is the most direct measure of the muscle that protects you from falls, frailty, insulin resistance, and metabolic disease as you age.
-Tracking ALM over time, especially relative to your height (the ALM index), gives an early warning if you are losing muscle quietly.
+Tracking ALM over time, particularly relative to your height (the ALM index), gives an early warning if you are losing muscle slowly.

 "Metabolically healthy obesity" describes people at higher weights whose blood pressure, lipids, glucose, and inflammation markers are all good.
 The pattern can be stable for years, but research suggests many people drift into metabolically unhealthy territory over time.
 Continued monitoring of ApoB, fasting insulin, and VAT is reasonable rather than assuming the pattern is permanent.